P467121/Nvram-Tool/README.md

-#I DO NOT TAKE RESPONSIBILITY IF ANYTHING HAPPENS TO YOUR PC!!!
+##I DO NOT TAKE RESPONSIBILITY IF ANYTHING HAPPENS TO YOUR PC!!!.

 it is made to automate and make this process easier, not all checkboxes work, but you can easily add more to them